 Try to rescue others only if you can do so safely.
 Take your personal belongings and exit the building.
 Do not use an elevator as an exit.
 Move away from the building and don't interfere with the fire department's efforts.
-Do not go back into the building until allowed back in by Campus Safety.
+Do not go back into the building until allowed back in by University of Dallas Police Department.

 Congregate at the pre-designated location outside the building so that a head count of the group may be taken.

 If the fire is not on the same floor, close all doors and wait for assistance.
-Have a second person report your location to Campus Safety or the fire department.
+Have a second person report your location to University of Dallas Police Department or the fire department.
 Hearing or visually impaired persons should be notified of the alarm and assisted, if necessary, to a safe escape route.
 If necessary, disabled persons may be assisted to the stairwell landings to await emergency personnel.
 All doors to the stairwell must be closed in order to reduce the buildup of smoke.

 Feel the door before opening it.
 If it's hot leave it closed and seal cracks and vents to keep the smoke out.
 If it is cool, brace against the door and open it slightly.
 If there is heat or heavy smoke, close the door and stay in the room.